-Knowing each project is unique, the BOLD design can be customized depending on the application.
-The first BOLD line will operate at 345-kV with a 3-ACSR Cardinal conductor bundle on tubular steel poles and a smoothly curved crossarm.
+Knowing each project is unique, the BOLD® design can be customized depending on the application.
+The first BOLD® line operates at 345-kV with a 3-ACSR Cardinal conductor bundle on tubular steel poles and a smoothly curved crossarm.

 The 230-kV version is essentially a scaled version of the same tower.
 2-, 3-, and 4-bundle conductor arrangements can be utilized dependent on project needs/requirements.
-A BOLD lattice family of structures has also been developed and will be implemented in BOLD’s second application (scheduled to break ground spring of 2016).
+A BOLD® lattice family of structures has also been developed and was implemented in BOLD®’s second application (which was energized in July, 2017).

-In some cases yes, but this will be a function of each project’s unique geography.
+In most cases no, but this will be a function of each project’s unique geography.
 The height reduction is a benefit due to the compaction between phases.
-The bottom phase conductor attachment height and phase-to-ground clearance is the same as the lowest phase on a conventional design.
+The bottom phase conductor attachment height and phase-to-ground clearance is the same as the lowest phase on a traditional design.

-AEP has kept a limited supply of spare structures available.
-Conventional structures can also be temporarily utilized on up to 5% of the total line length without altering system performance.
-One of the advantages of adopting BOLD as an industry-wide design will be an increase in sparing capability.
+Traditional structures can also be temporarily utilized on up to 5% of the total line length without altering system performance.
+As BOLD® is adopted as an industry-wide design, sparing capacity will increase.

-BOLD can be built in narrower right-of-ways, making it an excellent choice for rebuilding existing corridors.
+BOLD® can be built in narrower rights-of-way, making it an excellent choice for rebuilding existing corridors.
 Right-of-way width is a function of span length (i.e., number of structures) and environmental considerations (e.g., audible noise, EMF).

-Audible noise for BOLD is comparable or lower than a conventional design, and magnetic field strength is lower so regulations can be met with a narrower width.
-BOLD can also be designed with the two circuits over top of one another to fit a double-circuit tower in a right-of-way as narrow as 50 feet while still meeting regulations.
+Audible noise for BOLD® is comparable or lower than a traditional design, and magnetic field strength is lower so regulations can be met with a narrower width.
+BOLD® can also be designed with the two circuits over top of one another to fit a double-circuit tower in a right-of-way as narrow as 50 feet while still meeting regulations.

 There are two shield wires attachment locations on the top of the curved beams.
 These two shield wires are to provide zero degree shielding angle to the outermost phases.
 Shield wires can be either OPGW or regular static wire.

-Testing demonstrated that lightning performance will be as good as or better than conventional designs.
+Testing demonstrated that lightning performance is as good as or better than traditional designs.

-A late 2015 survey polling the general public across the United States and throughout Europe found strong favorability of BOLD vs. conventional designs in all areas.
+A late 2015 survey polling the general public across the United States and throughout Europe found strong favorability of BOLD® vs. traditional designs in all areas.